ilyesAj/pca/introduction.md

 - no horizental scalibility
 - prometheus is not suitable for storing event logs
 - prometheus is not suitable for data with high cardinality like usernames && passwords
-- prometheus prefered to have 99.9% of accurency (due to bad scrapes, etc) which make him not suitable for billing like billing per request.
+- prometheus preferred to have 99.9% of accuracy (due to bad scrapes, etc) which make him not suitable for billing like billing per request.

 ## exporters